vanyanv/portfolio/README.md

 - **Tailwind CSS**: A utility-first CSS framework for efficient web page design.
 - **Framer Motion**: A library for creating elegant and smooth animations.
 - **Vitest**: Used for creating comprehensive tests for frontend components.
-- **Vercel**: Utilized for continuous integration and deployment, automating website deployment to GitHub Pages on each code push.
+- **Vercel**: Utilized for continuous integration and deployment, automating website deployment to Vercel on each code push.

 ## Setup